ustwo/US2MapperKit/documentation/custom_transforms_struct.md

 }
 ```

-Unlike the model objects, US2MapperKit does not autogenerate structs, due to the lack of inheritance, structs would be uncustomizable if it did, and would prevent the developer to use the many features swift offers with structs.
-For the purposes of this example, let assume we create a struct to represent the coordinates for our custom Business Object.
+Unlike the model objects, US2MapperKit does not autogenerate structs, due to the lack of inheritance.
+Structs would be uncustomizable if it did, and would prevent the developer from using the many features Swift offers with structs.
+For the purposes of this example, let assume that we created a struct to represent the coordinates for our custom Business Object.

 **Struct Definition**